-When you’re living off the mains-gas grid, whether you’re in an urban or a rural area, Grant vs Worcester Bosch are the two best oil boilers money can buy.
+When you’re living off the mains gas grid, whether you’re in an urban or a rural area, Grant and Worcester Bosch offer some of the best oil boilers money can buy in the UK.
 We take a look at both brands, compare their best selling oil boiler models, and look at the pros and cons in detail.

 About 4 million households are not connected to the UK’s gas network.
-For these homes living off the Mains Gas grid, Oil and LPG are the two best fuels to power a central heating system.
-However, oil is a more energy efficient and cost effective fuel compared to LPG to run your central heating system on.
+For these homes living off the mains gas grid, oil and LPG are the two best fuels to power a central heating system.
+However, oil is a more energy-efficient and cost-effective fuel compared to LPG to run your central heating system on.
 While there’s not an overwhelming option in the current market for oil boilers, you still have a good range to choose from when upgrading your oil heating system.
-Grant vs Worcester Bosch are the two best and biggest manufacturers of oil boilers in the UK.
+Grant and Worcester Bosch are the two best and biggest manufacturers of oil boilers in the UK.
 Let’s take a closer look at each brand:

-Grant Engineering have been designing and manufacturing heating products for four decades now.
-Their range of oil-fired condensing boilers are very highly reviewed and heavily favored above other brands by reputed review magazines and websites.
+Grant Engineering has been designing and manufacturing heating products for four decades now.
+Their range of oil-fired condensing boilers are very highly reviewed and heavily favoured above other brands by reputed review magazines and websites.
 Grant’s oil-fired condensing boilers range have a reputation for quality and reliability, on top of being easy to install and maintain.
 The Grant Vortex and VortexBlue oil boiler ranges are trusted by engineers and householders all over the UK.
 In 2016, Grant sold more Vortex and VortexBlue oil condensing boilers than any other oil boiler brand in the UK (source: EUA).
 And this year, in a 2017 Boiler Survey done by a prominent review magazine in the UK, all of Grant’s oil boilers were awarded a “Best Buy” award.
-You can find more information on that by clicking this link – Grant awarded Best Buy Boiler

 Grant Vortex Pro 26 Floor Standing Combination Oil Boiler

 Grant’s Vortex oil boilers have some of the highest efficiencies available in the UK, achieving gross seasonal efficiencies of up to 93.3% (SAP 2009).
 The range is available with heating outputs from 12kW up to 70kW.
-Grant have got a wide range of oil boilers which suit all types of houses, whether white cased utility internal models or powder coated external models, to wall hung boilers, to the red cased boiler house models.
+Grant has got a wide range of oil boilers that suit all types of houses, whether white cased utility internal models or powder-coated external models, to wall-hung boilers, to the red cased boiler house models.
 Below are some of their key features:

-- All of Grant’s oil boilers incorporate their patented stainless steel heat exchanger technology which ensure each product is highly efficient.
+- All of Grant’s oil boilers incorporate their patented stainless steel heat exchanger technology which ensures each product is highly efficient

-- VortexBlue models have same dimensions as Vortex equivalents so ideal for replacement boiler installations.
+- VortexBlue models have the same dimensions as Vortex equivalents so ideal for replacement boiler installations

 Their best selling oil boiler is: